KxSystems/docs/docs/wp/websockets/index.md

 ### Using `.j` functions within a q process (server-side parsing)

-Kdb+ 3.3 introduced native functions for translating between kdb+ and JSON format.
+kdb+ 3.3 introduced native functions for translating between kdb+ and JSON format.
 This resulted in a 50-100× speedup compared to previous functionality, and the new versions can also process Unicode.